yintzuyuan/NineBoxView/README.md

 - Real-time display of the character being edited
 - Support for customizing surrounding reference characters
 - Light/Dark display modes
-- Zoom functionality for detailed observation
+- Zoom functionality for detailed observation (temporarily removed)
 - Multi-language support

 ### How to Use